zoemay1995/studio-week2/instructions/exercise1.md

    }).addTo(map);
 ```

+Save your file and open the file in a browser.

+---
 Neat!
 You’re looking at the default tiles from [OpenStreetMap](https://www.openstreetmap.org/#map=5/38.007/-95.844).

 What if you want to add different tiles?
 You can do that!
 Here’s another 😎 cool example from [Stamen](https://stamen.com/).
 Find more examples [here](https://leaflet-extras.github.io/leaflet-providers/preview/).